-Want ideas on how to use eggshells in the garden other than composting?
-Lucky you!
-I’ve been practicing some of these gardening ideas myself.
-Help yourself to these practical and cost-cutting ways on how to use eggshells in the garden!
+Want ideas on how to use eggshells in the garden other than just for composting?
+Help yourself to these practical and cost-cutting ways to maximize your eggshells.

-It’s no secret eggs are healthy for us but did you know they’re healthy for the garden too?
-The eggshells, at least, which I am in no short supply.
+It’s no secret eggs are healthy for us, but did you know they’re healthy for the garden too?
+The eggshells, at least, of which I am in no short supply.

-1. How To Use Eggshells In The Garden Compost
+1. How to Use Eggshells in the Garden Compost

 Eggshells are organic compost material valued in the garden for its hefty calcium content beneficial to the soil and plants.
-They are green compost materials which comprise only a third in a healthy and balanced compost.
+They are green compost materials that comprise only a third in a healthy and balanced compost.

 2. Eggshell Pest Deterrent